thejoester/foundryvtt-macros/foundry-setup-ubuntu.md

 sudo apt install -y nodejs
 ```

+> [!NOTE]
-\*\*Note: \*\*If at this point you get an error that user is not in sudoers file, you will have to go back to the Ubuntu computer and enter the following command in the Terminal window:
+> If at this point you get an error that user is not in sudoers file, you will have to go back to the Ubuntu computer and enter the following command in the Terminal window:
+>

-`usermod -aG sudo username`
+> `usermod -aG sudo username`

 Now we will setup the directories for FoundryVTT